Panic Room (song)

-"Panic Room" is a song by German singer-songwriter Au/Ra.
-It was released on 9 February 2018, as the lead single from her second extended play, X Games (2018).
-The song was later remixed by English production duo CamelPhat and was released on 29 March 2018.
-The latter version charted in multiple countries, including the United Kingdom, where it reached the top 40 and was certified Platinum a year later.
-Au/Ra's solo version later outsold the remix version and was certified Platinum (in excess of 1,000,000 copies) in the United States.
+"Panic Room" is a song recorded by German singer-songwriter Au/Ra for her debut extended play, X Games (2018).
+It was released on 9 February 2018, as the lead single from the EP.
+The song has sold over a million copies in the United States and was certified Platinum by the Recording Industry Association of America (RIAA).

+"Panic Room" was later remixed by English production duo CamelPhat and was released on 29 March 2018.
+The remix charted in multiple countries, including the United Kingdom, where it reached the top 40 and was certified Platinum a year later.
+It was later included on CamelPhat's debut studio album Dark Matter (2020).

 Background

 Au/Ra wrote the song about experiencing anxiety.

 Music video

 The music video for the song featured a spaceship-like area.
 In this area, people are running away to containment chambers after finding a dead body to protect themselves.
 Originally, the singer follows the others, but reveals to the audience that she was the one who attacked.
 She enters a chamber and her eyes flash red.
 The video was released on 21 February 2018, on Au/Ra's YouTube channel.